motss/lit-ntml/README.md

 It's clearly that the `style` tag element has been wrapped inside another `html` tag element.
 This is an unexpected behavior.
 However, it kind of makes sense as from the above scenario each of the new content is rendered separately with `lit-ntml` and the `lit-ntml` has no knowledge about what will be rendered next and before.
 To avoid such behavior, do one of the following:

-1. Avoid using `lit-ntml` when rendering any HTML element
+1. Avoid using `lit-ntml` to render the content of a HTML element

     ```js
     const style = () => `